 Laws and International Laws

-Constitutional Rights in the US Case Study
+Constitutional Rights In The US Case Study

-The plain view doctrine is about the authority of police officers to seize objects which are not mentioned in warrant when a valid seizure is executed.
-If they feel that a certain object in plain view is a probable cause and has a connection with criminal activities they can use their authority to execute plain view doctrine.
-They should identify immediately the incriminating characters of the object.
-For the discovery of plain view doctrine three-prong Horton test must be conducted which refers to 1, the lawful presence of the officer at the venue where the evidence could be viewed plainly 2, the officer must possess legal rights to access the object 3, immediate appearance of the incriminating character of the object.
-In this case, we have observed that the search warrant against the person was denied by the co-occupant of the house because the police officers didn’t present authority to seize from the court.
+The plain view doctrine is about the authority of police officers to seize objects which are not mentioned in the warrant when a valid seizure is executed.
+If they feel that a certain object in plain view is a probable cause and has a connection with criminal activities, they can use their authority to execute plain view doctrine.
+They should immediately identify the incriminating characters of the object.
+For the discovery of plain view doctrine, a three-prong Horton test must be conducted, which refers to 1, the lawful presence of the officer at the venue where the evidence could be viewed plainly 2, the officer must possess legal rights to access the object 3, immediate appearance of the incriminating character of the object.
+In this case, we have observed that the search warrant against the person was denied by the co-occupant of the house because the police officers didn’t present an authority to seize from the court.
 The plain view doctrine didn’t meet the requirements of this case.
 So the decision of the court went in favour of the accused.
 The plain view doctrine is not relevant to this case because the officers don’t have lawful access to the objects.

 For the identification of suspects, there are certain methods the investigation team uses to find certain evidence of crimes.
-Fingerprint comparison, composite drawing and DNA comparison are the three major identification methods widely used forensic or investigation officers.
+Fingerprint comparison, composite drawing and DNA comparison are the three major identification methods widely used by forensic or investigation officers.
 Biometric verification is similar equipment using high-resolution scanners to digitize the images of some parts of the human body(Knepper & Norris, 2017).
-In this case, there was no need for identification because the case was not valid from the beginning and the decision was made in favour of the suspect.
+In this case, there was no need for identification because the case was not valid from the beginning, and the decision was made in favour of the suspect.

 References